Oleg Sentsov: A Free Human

 Speak.
 Remind.
 Act

 “Oleg has now been imprisoned for five years.
 Fifteen more, as by the sentence.
 It is very difficult to talk about this.
 Frightening.
-I hope something will change,” says an actor and Oleg’s friend Yevhen Chernykov.
-“Oleg doesn’t look at himself as captive; he remains a free human despite staying at the colony.
+I hope something will change,” actor and Oleg’s friend Yevhen Chernykov says.
+“Oleg doesn’t see himself as captive; he remains a free human despite being in prison.
 He writes.
-He absolutely doesn’t understand how people, here at liberty, can give up.”
+He absolutely doesn’t understand how free people can give up.”

 The friends of Oleg say that Sentsov receives heaps of letters – he is one of the most well-known political prisoners.
 Oleg himself asks to write letters to other hostages of the Kremlin as well, especially little-known, those who do not receive that much of attention.